DevRanlyca/Rescue/README.md

 Learning and watching her grow up was one of the most rewarding experience to me, and I hope to share that feeling with you through this app project, and to apply the knowledge so you’ll be prepared in a time you might need to rescue a feline friend in the future.
 ## How to play

+-	Open .swiftptm in Xcode
--	Build and run iOS Simulator for iPhone 12 or above (preferably iPhone12)
+- Build and run iOS Simulator for iPhone 12 or above.
 -	Click “Start”
 -	Read the information and instructions on the screen.
 -	Click “Let’s Go” to start playing.